linguistlist/multitree/USAGE.md

 ## It's just CLDF

-Thus, you can do whatever can be done with CLDF, see https://github.com/cldf/cookbook.
+Thus, you can do whatever can be done with CLDF, see: https://github.com/cldf/cookbook.

 ## Showing a tree